What does it mean to be publicly maintained?

 Public Facility Inventory

-As of 2023, there are more than 2,400 publicly maintained stormwater management facilities in the county's inventory.
-About three-quarters of these facilities are either dry ponds or wet ponds in residential areas or on county property.
-The remaining quarter is divided between many other facility types as listed in the stormwater facility fact sheets.
-Within the past few years, the number of newly-installed non-pond low-impact development (LID) facilities (bioretention areas, pervious pavement areas, etc.) has been growing and this trend is expected to continue.
+As of 2024, there are approximately 2,500 publicly maintained stormwater management facilities in the county's inventory.
+About 1,450 of these facilities are either dry ponds or wet ponds in residential areas or on county property, more than 500 “green” facilities and the remaining divided between many other facility types as listed in the stormwater facility fact sheets.
+Green infrastructure and underground detention lead in new growth.

 Routine Maintenance